Q4 2022 Malware and Phishing Report: Phishing Volumes Increase 36% QoQ

 Malware volumes, Q4 2022

-Phishing and malware trends: global brands are still a top target
+Phishing report and malware trends: global brands are still a top target

 For the second consecutive quarter, Facebook was the most impersonated brand with more than 6,700 unique phishing URLs in Q4, followed by Microsoft, PayPal, Google, and Netflix.
 A unique phishing URL is a single instance of a phishing URL, which may appear in dozens or even thousands of phishing emails.